ANLGBOY/RealNVP-with-PyTorch/README.md

 PyTorch implementation of Real NVP for Two Moons

 ## Description
-This is implementation of real-valued non-volume perserving(real NVP) for Density Estimation(real NVP).
+This is implementation of real-valued non-volume preserving(real NVP) for Density Estimation(real NVP).
 I used Two Moons dataset of sklearn and tried to reproduce fig.1 in the paper.

 ## Results
 The following results were obtained with the default setting. (command: python main.py)